NodeBB/nodebb-plugin-question-and-answer/README.md

 A Q&A plugin for NodeBB Forums which allows users to post topics as questions and label it as solved.

-Tested on Vanilla, Lavender, and Persona on latest 0.7-dev.

 ## Installation

     npm install nodebb-plugin-question-and-answer